 We aspire to have no water supply restrictions and therefore one of our long-term priorities is ensuring that there’s never a need for them.

-We therefore encourage you to use water sensibly throughout the year.
+As a friendly offering of help and advice, Yorkshire Water encourage you to use water sensibly throughout the year.
 If there’s a water shortage however, we may have to ask you to reduce the amount you use.
 If this doesn’t help the problem, and there’s a serious risk of not having adequate water supplies, we may have to take further action to conserve water.

 This may include: